Citizen science in the fight against tropical diseases

 In addition, "in-depth cooperation integrating local knowledge, experiences and interests is more likely to produce long-term and sustainable results in disease reduction as opposed to top-down interventions", says Ashepet.

-Accelerate the fight in Uganda and the DR Congo
+Stepping up the pace in Uganda and DR Congo

 "We are convinced that citizen science can contribute to the fight against these diseases in Africa", adds parasitologist Tine Huyse.